docpad-archive/documentation/01-start/06-troubleshoot.html.md

 chmod -R 755 ~/.npm
 ```

-Be sure that you tmp dir is writable for the current user:
+Be sure that your tmp dir is writable for the current user:

 ``` bash
 sudo chown -R $USER:$GROUPS ~/tmp